preforma/groundtruth/README.md

 About the PREFORMA Ground Truth.

-Contains instructiorns for creating the PREFORMA Ground Truth Classes.
+Contains description of and instructions for creating the PREFORMA Ground Truth Classes.

 ## Matroska (FFV1, LPCM)